-- 1. An urban edge formed by higher density forms of development located along and framing the west side of Trafalgar Road.
-This area provides the opportunity use built form massing to frame two gateways into the greater North Oakville Community. - 2.
+- 1. An urban edge defined by higher density forms of development located along and framing the west side of Trafalgar Road.
+This area provides the opportunity for mixed-use built form massing to frame two gateways into the greater North Oakville Community. - 2.
 A north/south 'spine road' (Avenue/Transit Corridor Street A) that is framed by a continuous street wall condition through a combination of high to mid-rise blocks and lane-based townhouses.
 It provides a connection to the neighbourhoods to the north. - 3.
-Neighbourhood character streets that connect the Green Ginger Phase 2 community to Trafalgar Road and Phase 1 community to the west. - 4.
+East-West neighbourhood character streets that connect the Green Ginger Phase 2 community to Trafalgar Road to the east and the Phase 1 community to the west. - 4.
 Parks (urban squares) and open space facilities for the neighbourhood. - 5.
-Development that provides "Eyes on the park", enhancing the focal nature of these spaces while creating passive surveillance to enhance safety. - 6.
+Development that provides "eyes on the park", enhancing the focal nature of these spaces while creating passive surveillance to enhance safety. - 6.
 Gateway conditions at key locations where entry/arrival to the community occurs from the boundary roads. - 7.
-Future trails and bicycle paths that connect the neighbourhood to the other neighbourhoods in the North Oakville East Community, as well as the broader community. - 8.
-A Secondary School site, which will serve the community and is linked to the Natural Heritage System.
+Future and existing trails and bicycle paths that connect the neighbourhood to the other neighbourhoods in the North Oakville East Community, as well as the broader community. - 8.
+A Secondary School site, which will serve the broader community and is linked to the Natural Heritage and trail systems.

-Figure 7: Green Ginger Phase 2 Community Design Components
+Figure 7: Community Design Components Plan